What Nobody Tells Midlife Women After They Decide to Leave Their Marriage

 Of a whole lifetime that’s no longer feels like yours.

 But there’s also profound truth.
-And there’s also the knowledge of how f*cking strong you are.
+There’s also the knowledge of how f*cking strong you are.

 Because the woman you’re becoming, the one who dared to say, “this isn’t enough,” is coming to life.